pnnl/neuromancer/examples/lightning_integration_examples/README.md

     ```
     By default the optimizer used is: `torch.optim.Adam(self.problem.parameters(), 0.001, betas=(0.0, 0.9))`

+* save_weights: Set to True if best Problem weights should be saved to disk.
+Default true
+* weight_path: Folder to save weights, defaults to ./
+* weight_name: Name of the weight file.
+By default, filename is None and will be set to '{epoch}-{step}', where “epoch” and “step” match the number of finished epoch and optimizer steps respectively.
 * devices: Please refer to "Device Management" below
 * strategy: Please refer to "Device Management" below
 * accelerator: Please refer to "Device Management" below.
 * profiler: Lightning integrates easily with PyTorch profilers such as "simple" or "pytorch"
+* custom_training_step: Custom training step function, if desired.
+Defaults to None, in which case the standard training step procedure is executed.
+See Custom Training Logic section below

 ## Example
 The following is basic pseudocode that outlines the steps required to utilize this Lightning integration.
 In this example, we define a data_setup_function (DSF) that takes in "nsim" as an argument and returns the Neuromancer DictDatasets (which take in nsim as a parameter) and a batch_size.
 We then instantiate a LitTrainer to run for 10 epochs on the GPU with device=1 (akin to cuda:1) and train it on a problem and DSF